-This is one of the areas where the NEA works to continuously improve each year.
-The NEA is required to keep pace with government-wide financial systems modernization efforts and regulatory changes.
-The NEA also focuses continuously on improving efficiency and effectiveness of its accounting and finance policies and procedures, systems, and staff crosstraining.
-While this is a top challenge area, a positive indicator in the financial management area is that the NEA consistently receives unmodified opinions on its annual financial statement audits and has a high level of compliance with the Digital Accountability and Transparency Act of 2014 (DATA Act) requirements.
-Evidence of continuous improvement in this area are the "Clean" financial statement audit opinions that the NEA has received the past three years - meaning that auditors have not identified any major issues with NEA financial statements and no financial management areas needing significant improvements.
-In 2023, my office will complete another NEA financial statement audit and DATA Act review, and begin to audit awardees of the Coronavirus Aid, Relief, and Economic Security Act (CARES) Act and ARP grant funds and NEA will begin to see how well these funds have been stewarded.
+This is one of the areas where the NEA continuously improves each year.
+The NEA works diligently to keep pace with government-wide financial systems modernization efforts and regulatory changes.
+The NEA also focuses continuously on improving efficiency and effectiveness of its accounting and finance policies and procedures, systems, and staff cross-training.
+While this is a top challenge area, a positive indicator in the financial management area is that the NEA has consistently received unmodified ("clean") opinions on its annual financial statement audits and has maintained a high level of compliance with the Digital Accountability and Transparency Act of 2014 (DATA Act) requirements over the past five years.
+In 2025, my office will complete another NEA financial statement audit and DATA Act review, and begin to audit awardees of the Coronavirus Aid, Relief, and Economic Security Act (CARES) Act and ARP grant funds, and the NEA will begin to see how well these funds have been stewarded.